How to write a great online dating bio. Also how to write a great first message that works.

-You have to be over 18 in order to set one up (I know, you can have sex at 16, get married at 16 IT’S SO UNFAIR etc etc) I guess this is to protect young people from some of the dodgier people online (more about this at the end).
-If you’re under 18 there might be some useful general tips here about you.
+You have to be over 18 in order to set one up.
+I know, you can have sex at 16, get married at 16 IT’S SO UNFAIR.
+It’s to protect young people from some harms online (more about this at the end).
+If you’re under 18 there might be some useful general tips here about you though.

 Online vs offline

 Online dating can tell you quite a lot about someone before you meet them but it is just a starting point.
 Knowing lots about someone before you meet them doesn’t guarantee that you’ll fancy them in person (or that they’ll fancy you).
 You can really ‘click’ with someone in real life without knowing much about them.

 So be careful about getting too serious about someone before you meet them.
 Although sometimes really big time relationships just happen online.
 Also if you only date offline, don’t read too much into ‘the click’ cos things might change when you get to know them.